-If unexpected circumstances occur and the student wishes to appeal his/her status, a Satisfactory Academic Progress Appeal form must be submitted to the Office of Financial Aid.
-A student must meet with the appropriate Academic School Designee to discuss and document the appeal, and the Academic School Designee will recommend whether a student's eligibility should be reinstated.
+If unexpected circumstances occur and the student wishes to appeal their status, a Satisfactory Academic Progress Appeal form must be submitted to the Office of Financial Aid.
+A student must meet with the appropriate academic school designee to discuss and document the appeal, and the academic school designee will recommend whether a student's eligibility should be reinstated.
 Appeal guidelines include:

 - The appeal must include appropriate documentation of the circumstances that led to the appeal and how a student will demonstrate successful academic progress at the next evaluation. - If a student is able to meet SAP policy standards within one enrollment period, the SAP Appeal form and its documentation will be submitted to the Office of Financial Aid.
-The SAP Appeals Committee will review an appeal and make a final determination. - If a student requires more than one enrollment period to become compliant with SAP policy standards, an Academic Plan may be developed by the Academic School Designee to specify coursework and grades necessary to become compliant each period within a maximum of two enrollment periods. - The SAP Appeals Committee will review progress at the end of each enrollment period.
-If a student is not meeting the terms of an Academic Plan, financial aid eligibility will be suspended until he/she regains SAP. - An Academic Plan to meet the SAP policy standards must not exceed two additional enrollment periods. - Students will be granted up to two appeals during their entire academic program. - As a result of a change of major or academic program change, a student may not complete their degree objective within 150 percent of the normal time frame.
-If this occurs and a student wishes to appeal the suspension of financial aid eligibility, a SAP Appeal form must be submitted with an Academic School Designee-approved Academic Plan that identifies remaining coursework and a projected graduation date.
+The SAP Appeals Committee will review an appeal and make a final determination. - If a student requires more than one enrollment period to become compliant with SAP policy standards, an academic plan may be developed by the academic school designee to specify coursework and grades necessary to become compliant each period within a maximum of two enrollment periods.

+- The SAP Appeals Committee will review progress at the end of each enrollment period.
+If a student is not meeting the terms of an academic plan, financial aid eligibility will be suspended until the student regains SAP. - An academic plan to meet the SAP policy standards must not exceed two additional enrollment periods. - Students will be granted up to two appeals during their entire academic program. - As a result of a change of major or academic program change, a student may not complete their degree objective within 150 percent of the normal time frame.
+If this occurs and a student wishes to appeal the suspension of financial aid eligibility, a SAP Appeal form must be submitted with an academic school designee-approved academic plan that identifies remaining coursework and a projected graduation date.
 Extensions of the maximum time frame may not exceed two additional enrollment terms.
 Extensions of time frame will not be granted to students who have less than the required cumulative GPA or less than a 67 percent completion rate at the time of appeal. - Incomplete appeal forms will not be reviewed. - Eligibility for institutional scholarships and grants is not guaranteed with the approval of a SAP appeal or during warning and probation periods.
 A separate appeal may be required for certain types of institutional aid.

 Final decisions will be made by the SAP Appeals Committee.
-A decision is based on the documented information provided, the circumstances leading to the appeal, and the Academic Plan, if required.
+A decision is based on the documented information provided, the circumstances leading to the appeal, and the academic plan, if required.
 Students will be notified of the committee's decision by postal mail and email.
 The decision of the SAP Appeals Committee is final.

-If the appeal is denied, a student is no longer eligible for further financial aid from NYIT until he/she becomes compliant with SAP policy standards.
+If the appeal is denied, a student is no longer eligible for further financial aid from NYIT until the student becomes compliant with SAP policy standards.